The Vinland Saga Season 2 anime TV series is confirmed to be in production!

 The Vinland Saga characters are based on historical accounts of the period, with the main protagonist Thorfinn based on real-life explorer Thorfinn Karlsefni.
 Leif is, of course, based on the historical Leif Erikson, an explorer credited in modern times with discovering the North American continent where Vinland is located.
 Other characters are based on legends or invented, with Askeladd’s name based on a Norweigan folklore character that was known for being clever.

-The Vinland Saga’s opening theme song music is “MUKANJYO” by Survive Said The Prophet, while the ending theme song is “Torches” by Aimer.
+The Vinland Saga’s opening theme song music for the first season was “MUKANJYO” by Survive Said The Prophet, while the ending theme song was “Torches” by Aimer.

-Beginning with Vinland Saga Episode 13, the new opening song (see above video) will be “Dark Crow” by Man With A Mission.
-The ending theme song (see below video) will change to “Drown” by milet.
+Beginning with Vinland Saga Episode 13, the opening song (see above video) switched to “Dark Crow” by Man With A Mission.
+The ending theme song (see below video) changed to “Drown” by milet.

 Updated November 25, 2019: Added director’s comments about anime original content.